manesec/manesec/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=manesec&show_icons=true)

 I'm an ECE student, still studying at macau.
-Not sure why I'm very interested in pentest skill, trying to learn about the red team technical.
+Not sure why I'm very interested in pentest skill, I am also to learning about the red team technical.
 Give me some time to update the github, also I'm lazy. 🙃

-🌱 I’m currently learning pentesting skill.
+🌱 I’m currently .........
+Sleeping.

 ---